AlbertoFDR/web-security-class/website/source/incoming/storage.partitioning.md

 ![client-side-storage-partitioning](/incoming/storage.partitioning/chips.svg)

 Similar to the CHIPS proposal, other browser vendors such as Brave have implemented ephemeral partitioned cookies as a means to prevent website disruptions.
-In essence, this approach allows the use of partitioned third-party cookies for a limited duration, typically ranging from 30 seconds to 1 minute.
+In essence, this approach allows the use of partitioned third-party cookies for a limited duration, typically ranging from 30 seconds to 1 minute ([Brave's article](https://brave.com/privacy-updates/8-grab-bag-2/#ephemeral-storage-keep-alive)).

 # Iframes